Seattle Children's

-Seattle Children's, formerly Children's Hospital and Regional Medical Center, formerly Children's Orthopedic Hospital, is a children's hospital in the Laurelhurst neighborhood of Seattle, Washington.
+Seattle Children's (previously Children's Hospital and Regional Medical Center; previously Children's Orthopedic Hospital) is a children's hospital in the Laurelhurst neighborhood of Seattle, Washington, United States.
 The hospital specializes in the care of infants, children, teens, and young adults aged 0–21 in several specialties.

 History

 The hospital was founded as the seven-bed Children's Orthopedic Hospital in 1907 by Anna Herr Clise after her 5-year-old son, Willis, died of inflammatory rheumatism in 1898.
 It was originally a ward of the downtown Seattle General Hospital.
 It moved to a cottage on Queen Anne Hill the next year, and in 1911 influential community members including Herbert Gowen and Mark A. Matthews dedicated a full 40-bed hospital at the same location.

 The library at the hospital was founded in 1946.

-In 1953, Children's moved to a new campus in Laurelhurst, east of the University of Washington.
+In 1953, Children's moved to a new campus in Laurelhurst, east of the University of Washington (See 1951-1953: A New Campaign).

 A research division, Seattle Children's Research Institute (SCRI), was established in 2006.

 In December 2007, Seattle Children's purchased a seven-story building in the Denny Triangle, near downtown Seattle and South Lake Union.
 With this purchase, Children's acquired nearly 2 square blocks for the research institute.

 In 2008, the institution formally changed its name to Seattle Children's.
 In 2008, the hospital was awarded Magnet recognition by the American Nurses Credentialing Center (ANCC) and was recognized again in 2013.
 Also the same year, the SCRI received a $1M donation from the Bill and Melinda Gates Foundation (BMGF).

 In 2010, Seattle Children's opened a clinic in Bellevue, Washington.

 In 2011, Seattle Children's began charging an added facility charge for hospital-based clinic visits, including urgent care.

 In 2013, Seattle Children's opened a 330,000 square foot expansion at the main campus in Seattle.
 The expansion included a new cancer and critical care unit as well as a new emergency department with 38 exam rooms.
 The facility added 80 new private beds in single patient rooms.
 The building is expected to use 47 percent less energy and 30 percent less water than similar-sized hospitals in the region.